Wildflower Identification

 Quick links:

-Some books which can help include:
+Some books that can help include:

 Wildflower Leaf Characteristics: see this image (from Wikipedia) for a useful description of the leaf terminology used below.
-Also see Fred's Flower Finder for a little more help.

 Check the characteristics that you see (you can always hit "Back" and change these later).